 Tuesday Rain showers...possibly mixed with freezing rain in the morning...then rain showers in the afternoon.
 Ice accumulation up to one tenth of an inch.
 Highs in the upper 30s.
 South winds 10 to 20 mph.

 Tuesday Night Cloudy with a chance of rain...possibly mixed with snow through midnight...then mostly cloudy with a slight chance of snow showers after midnight.
 Lows in the lower 20s.
 West winds 10 to 15 mph.
 Chance of measurable precipitation 50 percent.

-Wednesday Partly cloudy with a 20 percent chance of showers.
+Wednesday Mostly cloudy with a 20 percent chance of snow showers.
+Colder.
 Highs in the mid 20s.
 Northwest winds 10 to 20 mph.